bi119aTe5hXk/A2IPNS/README.md

 1. Add a new Explicit App ID in your Apple Developer account.
 [Then get a .p8 file from Apple](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_token-based_connection_to_apns).

     You have to enroll in the Apple Developer Program, and you can't use a Wildcard App ID for push notification services.
 The App ID must be explicit.
-Don't forget to check the box in Push Notifications under Capabilities.
+Don't forget to check the box in Push Notifications in Capabilities list.

 2. Edit Web/cert_data.php file by replacing $authKey, and [teamid, authkeyid, id] in the array (id is the App ID added in step 1).
 Then upload cert.php, cert_data.php and .p8 files to your server.
 Notice that this requires PHP 7.1 or later versions with OpenSSL extension installed.
 This process only needs to be done once to provide authentication token to Android app at launch.